Collin County Lawyers for Expungement of a Deferred Adjudication

 Everyone with any documents associated with your case must destroy them.
 It can take up to 180 days for that to happen.
 The expungement means you can act like the arrest and charge never occurred.

 Why Hire Rosenthal Kalabus & Therrian?

 You will receive personalized attention and services when you hire us.
 We treat every client as a priority while we’re working on their case.
-You can expect open and honest communication and guidance during every step of legal proceedings.
+You can expect open and honest communication and guidance during legal proceedings.
 We will do our best to meet your needs and protect your future.

 Rosenthal Kalabus & Therrian has a reputation for and a proven track record of success.
 We have received awards from multiple organizations, including Super Lawyers, the Top 100 Trial Lawyers, and the Best Lawyers Under 40.
 Several of our attorneys also have a 10.0 Superb rating from Avvo.
 We are proud of our legal achievements and the level of service we can provide.

 At Rosenthal Kalabus & Therrian, we believe anyone arrested for or charged with a crime should have the opportunity to expunge their record if the law allows it.
 Your past should not get in the way of your future.
-We can help you wipe the slate clean, so you can move forward with your life.
+We can help you clean the slate so you can move forward with your life.

 If you want to petition the court for an expunction of your deferred adjudication, call Rosenthal Kalabus & Therrian at (972) 369-0577 today.
-One of our experienced and dedicated Collin County expunction of a deferred adjudication lawyers can discuss your case with you during a free consultation.
+One of our experienced and dedicated Collin County expunction of deferred adjudication lawyers can discuss your case with you during a free consultation.
 We’re available 24/7 to take your call.